Robbie Neilson explains latest on Joe Wright after trialist defender scores in big win over East Fife

 He added: “We spoke to him a while ago and obviously he got quite a bad injury and was in rehab.
 He's just coming back.

+Wright’s goal came after stunning early strikes, both fired powerfully into the top corner, from McKay-Steven and Pollock in the opening 15 minutes.

-After the break Kingsley kept up the theme of superb goals with a sweet dipping half-volley from longe range, then headed a second and completed a rare hat-trick with a penalty.
-Alan Forrest netted with virtually his first touch after coming off the bench.
+After the break Kingsley kept up the theme of spectacular goals with a sweet dipping half-volley from longe range, then headed a second and completed a rare hat-trick with a penalty.
+Forrest netted with virtually his first touch after coming off the bench, controlling and converting Aron McEneff’s through-ball.

+It could have been more against a somewhat experimental East Fife XI which included three trialists and Smith, the 35-year-old striker who has now signed for Bonnyrigg after eight years at New Bayview.

+Neilson was delighted with his team’s execution in front of goal and satisfied with the performance.